FAQs on Funds Transfers

-Citibank provides its customers with access to their funds 24 hours a day, 365 days a year.
+Citi provides its customers with access to their funds 24 hours a day, 365 days a year.
 This means that you can carry out every transaction through our telephone and online services.

 Funds transfers are one of our highest risk transactions, and as such, require specific security measures that help protect our customers and the bank.
 The following section will provide more detailed information on the process and on the most effective way for our customers to effect a funds transfer.

-New enhanced fraud prevention measures for Citibank Online
+Fraud prevention measures for Citi Online

 - What security procedures will you require when I instruct a funds transfer from my account?